AvirathPaliwal/project-146-ANIMATED-ROBOT/README.md

 # ANIMATED ROBOT
-I make a anumated robot which can move his eyes up and down
+I make a animated robot which can move his eyes up and down